hamish/graphfetch/README.md

 ## Overview
 To use graphfetch,

-1. Construct the Fetch graph which defines what objects should be retreived.
+1. Construct the FetchDefinition graph which defines what objects should be retreived.
-2. call get_graph with the fetch and either the keys of the objects to retrieve, or the filter to use with a query.
+2. call get_graph with the fetch definition and either the keys of the objects to retrieve, or the filter to use with a query.

 The current implementation uses the ndb async methods to attempt to do as much work in parallel as possible, reducing the elapsed time to fetch the objects.